DennisDawson/cloudera-onramp/README.md

 # cloudera-onramp
 Cross-product examples for getting started with CDH and related technologies.

 The goal here is to try out different ways to implement simple solutions using Cloudera technologies.
-I'll blaze the trail and keep notes of what I do.
-I hope to receive collaboration and comments to improve and expand upon my examples.
+I'll hack through keep notes of what I do.
+Collaboration and comments will help me improve and expand upon my examples.
 When they are vetted and verified, I can add them to mainstream documentation.

 ## Sentiment Analysis